lsuits/lsu-block_helpdesk/README.md

 ## Installation

-Helpdesk should be installed like any other block.
+Helpdesk has a dependency on [Quick Template][quick_template].
+Follow Quick Template's installation notes.
+From there, Helpdesk should be installed like any other block.
 See [the Moodle Docs page on block installation][block_doc].

 ## Contributions